 - Slice the rounds or matchsticks evenly to ensure that they all cook at the same time.
 Don't cut them too thick or you won’t get that nice crispy finish.
 I prefer rounds as I find you get a better crunch on the batter.

 - Don’t overcrowd the aubergine pieces in the frying pan.
 If you do, the heat gets trapped underneath the food in the pan and will create steam.
-They will still cook but you won’t get that crispy, crunchy finish.
+They will still cook but you won’t get that crispy, crunchy finish, so cook in batches if necessary.

 🍴 Serving Suggestions

-This dish screams tapas night!
-Serve alongside some ham croquettes, gambas pil pil, olives and tons of crusty bread with balsamic and olive oil!
+Make your own tapas feast!
+Serve the fried aubergine alongside some ham croquettes, sizzling gambas pil pil, meatballs, patatas bravas, olives and tons of crusty bread drizzled with balsamic and olive oil!

 Fried Aubergine With Honey (Berenjenas Fritas Con Miel)